sneakerhax/Arsenal/Attacking/Kubernetes/Pod service account takeover.md

 # Attacking

-**Details:** This entry details how to use serviceaccount details that are mounted into a pod to run command on the control plane API
+**Description:** This entry details how to use serviceaccount details that are mounted into a pod to run command on the control plane API

 **Requirements:** kubectl